hettk/multiscale_graphbased_grading/README.md

 </p>

 <p align="center"><img src="figures/figure_1.png" width="600"><br>
-Fig. 1 Pipeline of the proposed graph-based grading method.
+<i>Fig. 1 Pipeline of the proposed graph-based grading method.
 PBG is computed using CN and AD training groups.
 CN group is also used to correct the bias related to age.
 Then, this estimation is applied to AD and MCI subjects.
 Afterwards, the graph is constructed, and the feature selection is trained on CN and AD and then is applied to CN, AD and MCI.
-Finally the classifier is trained with CN and AD.</p>
+Finally the classifier is trained with CN and AD.</i></p>
 <br>

 ### Patch-based grading